-A lot of the time we leave them to dry out, die and eventually they end up in the bin.
+Most of the time we leave them to dry out, die and eventually end up in the bin.
 In Kaunas, Lithuania, Aistė Virketė is one woman on a mission to give these unwanted and unloved plants a second chance - and help their owners while she’s at it.

 It all started when Virketė was creating her photo studio.
-As a plant-lover, she wanted a green backdrop for her images, but buying them from the shops was incredibly expensive.
-Friends donated plants they no longer wanted but there were never enough, so she started looking elsewhere.
+As a plant-lover, she wanted a green backdrop for her images, but she found buying them was incredibly expensive.
+Friends donated plants they no longer wanted but there were never enough.
+So she started looking elsewhere.

-After searching on the internet, Virketė discovered that lots of people were giving away plants for all kinds of different reasons.
-Either the plants were sick, had grown too big, or simply didn’t suit the home they were currently in.
+After internet searching, Virketė discovered that lots of people were giving away plants for all kinds of different reasons.
+Either they were sick, had grown too big, or simply didn’t suit the home they were currently in.
 Soon, her passion project became more about plants than photography.

-The result?
-Gyvybės Langelis, or ‘Window to Life’, was formed - one of the first if not only plant shelters in the world.
+She created Gyvybės Langelis, or ‘Window to Life’ - one of the first if not only plant shelters in the world.
 Two years later and Virketė now saves plants as her full-time job.